 Q:What type of Camera do I need?

 A: REQUIRED: You will need a DSLR or Mirrorless Camera with changeable lenses.
 This class is not intended for those using point-n-shoot cameras or smart phones.
+This is not a smart phone photo course.

 Q: How do I know what camera to buy if I don't have one?